 You’re no doubt well aware that security holes or vulnerabilities in your software can lead to your computer or network getting hacked – or in other words, malicious third parties taking control of your system, installing malware and stealing your information.

 But how exactly do hackers exploit security holes?

-In this post we look at how malicious hackers hack, what a security hole really is and what you can do to prevent attacks.
+Let’s take a look at how malicious hackers hack, what a security hole really is, and what you can do to prevent attacks.

 Computer systems are really complex, and no software is perfect.
 That means all software has bugs and flaws that can be exploited by hackers.